-Armelle Brusq The Black Circus, a distrurbing strangeness
+Armelle Brusq The Black Circus, A distrurbing strangeness, Eyemazing magazine

 Sara Imloul, 25, a French photographer who lives in Paris, started the Black Circus series 4 years ago when she discovered the calotype process (19th century photographic process using a negative paper leading to picture reproduction through contact).The original prints are small in size, no more than six inches high.
 Her exhibits are therefore an invitation to come closer, to discover a mysterious world of intimacy, where the theatre performance of a black and white world is on.
 A precious little world that is reminiscent of surrealist photography and the expressionist cinema of the thirties.Sara Imloul’s characters are often white or glittery, white clowns, mermaids, dancers, transvestites, passers-by, shadows amongst shadows, live deep inside an intense darkness.
 Do these characters escape from the night of her childhood, from her dreams as much as from her nightmares ?

 Just as a voyeur or a mesmerized observer, because that’s what the photographer invites us to be, we sometimes notice ageless faces, as if their souls had been drained out : as if left with only their cheap finery for identity.
 Look at this white clown, whose make-up and face disintegrate, soon left only with the whiteness of his costume.
 And this mermaid, so beautiful that we would almost forget that she is without a face.
 Maybe that is why she is beautiful, pure sparkling form ?

 Hidden behind a seemingly simply theater for children, could the work of the young Sara be her first steps towards a reflection on identity ?

 And since it is claimed that all work of art is a kind of self-portrait, when asked “where is it hiding ?”, she chooses to remain mysterious and gives no reply.